eyasyasir/Modified-MNIST-Digit-Classifier/README.md

 This model was created for the purpose of Assignment 4 of the MAIS 202: Winter 2021 bootcamp.
 The objective of this assignment was to design and implement a system to classify images of handwritten digits, specifically predicting the largest number present in the image.
 The assignment was run as a [Kaggle competition](https://www.kaggle.com/c/mais-202-winter-2021-kaggle-comp/overview).
 ## Instructions

- 1. Add a shortcut of the [dataset](https://drive.google.com/drive/folders/14Z5fhU01pcDhV0QMgOXhnvxRb0HLWxJs?usp=sharing) to your personal drive.
+ 1. Add a shortcut of the [linked folder](https://drive.google.com/drive/folders/14Z5fhU01pcDhV0QMgOXhnvxRb0HLWxJs?usp=sharing) to your personal drive.
  2. To train the model simply run the [model training colab notebook](https://colab.research.google.com/drive/1mru1cLZShj7X1WYFqaduvEkPjlW0uh_I).

  *Make sure to assign a name for the model's weight to the `WEIGHTS_FILENAME` variable in the last code cell.
 (For example: 'model_test.h5')*